Monash online supervision: privacy and security

 At Monash, we use a variety of approaches to ensure academic integrity; for example, plagiarism detection services, lock-down browsers and in-venue supervision.
 Monash online supervision is just another method.

 Once you start your exam, you won’t be aware of your Monash supervisor, but you and your use of the applications on your computer will be video recorded.
+We’ll also be notified if anything unusual happens during your exam (for example, if you unexpectedly move away from your computer).
 You can speak to your supervisor whenever you need to but they’ll have you on mute unless they’re providing you with instructions.
 You won’t be aware of other students being supervised, and they won’t be aware of you.

 Privacy and security